nocobase/docs/docs/en-US/api/cache/cache.md

 # Cache

-## Basic methods
+## Basic Methods

-Refer to the documentation of <a href="https://github.com/node-cache-manager/node-cache-manager" target="_blank">node-cache-manager</a>.
+You can refer to the documentation of [node-cache-manager](https://github.com/node-cache-manager/node-cache-manager).

 - `get()`
 - `set()`